A protected activity is an action an employee may take without danger of being lawfully fired for it. Protected activities include:

 Oftentimes, employers fire an employee for reasons unclear to the employee, but very well-known to employment lawyers.
 One example is employees who take intermittent FMLA (Family and Medical Leave Act) leave.
 While employers are required by law to provide FMLA leave, it is often very inconvenient for them to do so.
 Because they cannot legally tell the employee that FMLA leave was the reason for termination, employers often come up with a false reason that’s not illegal — in other words, a pretext.

-What is “At-Will” employment in California?
+What is at-will employment in California?

-Employment in California is “at will,” which means that your employer can fire you at any time, for any reason, as long as the reason is not illegal.
+Employment in California is at-will, which means that your employer can fire you at any time, for any reason, as long as the reason is not illegal.
 It also allows you to quit at any time, and for any reason, without needing to explain why.

-Employees are often surprised to learn that at-will employment gives employers freedom to fire employees they feel are underperforming, or to fire staff when an economic downturn forces the company to downsize.
+At-will employees are often surprised to learn that at-will employment gives employers freedom to fire employees they feel are underperforming, or to fire staff when an economic downturn forces the company to downsize.